-Trigger foods are commonly high in purines, a substance found naturally in foods.
-When you digest purines, your body makes uric acid as a waste product (9).
+Many trigger foods are high in purines, a substance found naturally in foods.
+When you digest purines, your body makes uric acid as a waste product (

-This is not a concern for healthy people, as they efficiently remove excess uric acid from the body.
+This is not a concern for people without gout, as they efficiently remove excess uric acid from the body.

-However, people with gout can't efficiently remove excess uric acid.
-Thus, a high-purine diet may let uric acid accumulate and cause a gout attack (5).
+However, people with gout can’t efficiently remove excess uric acid.
+Thus, a diet high in foods that increase uric acid levels may let uric acid accumulate.
+This can increase the chance of having a gout attack (

-- All organ meats: These include liver, kidneys, sweetbreads and brain
+- Organ meats: These include liver, kidneys, sweetbreads, and brain

-- Game meats: Examples include pheasant, veal and venison
+- Game meats: Examples include boar and venison

 - Sugary beverages: Especially fruit juices and sugary sodas